11 Fun Winter Activities With Dogs That Will Have You Both Howling With Joy

 Winter camping with your dog is always Instagram worthy, but it's also a terrific bonding experience.
-Just imagine: after an invigorating trail trek, the two of you return to the campsite to settle in by the fire and listen to all the creatures of the wilderness.
-What a dreamy time!
-Plus, as Kelley says, "this is a special kind of excitement.
-If your dog wasn't snuggly before, he sure will be having to keep warm in a tent in wintertime!"
+Just imagine: After an invigorating trail trek, the two of you return to the campsite to settle in by the fire and listen to all the creatures of the wilderness.
+What a dreamy time.
+Plus, Kelley says, "this is a special kind of excitement.
+If your dog wasn't snuggly before, he sure will be having to keep warm in a tent in wintertime."
 Just make sure you're not going out in dangerously extreme winter weather.

 Pfffft.
-Forget fetch—your dog will love chasing you down a sledding hill!
+Forget fetch—your dog will love chasing you down a sledding hill.
 "Humans move so slow that it's a novel run when you can fly down a hill with your dog in tow," Kelley says.
-"Just watch out for nipping in herding breeds!"
-And no matter how totally adorable it is to see a savvy pooch riding a sled, he doesn't recommend it—unless of course, you have a team of professional sled dogs.
+"Just watch out for nipping in herding breeds."
+And no matter how adorable it is to see a savvy pooch riding a sled, he doesn't recommend it—unless of course, you have a team of professional sled dogs.

 7. Playing in the Snow

 Winter activities with dogs don't have to be complicated—with the right amount of good cheer, anything becomes a fun game.
 Create a race track in the snow for their zoomies, drop down and do snow angels, or what the heck, let 'em eat a few muzzles of snow.
 "Even tossing snow powder into the air for your dog to catch can be a great way to go outside and blow off some steam," Kelley says.

 "If your dog likes to dig, encouraging them to dig in the snow can be a great way to burn energy," he adds.
 "The snow is nice and satisfying to kick.
 Your dog can also kick the same snow around or feel like they accomplished something by digging down a tall pile."
 Awww, darn, guess now you'll have to build a snow fort or let your doggo roll a giant snowball.